nonblocking/mashroom-quickstart/README.md

 # Mashroom Quickstart

 Quickstart template for [Mashroom Server](https://www.mashroom-server.com), an **Integration Platform for Microfrontends**.

-This template demonstrates the seamless integration of two different (standalone) express webapp.
+This template demonstrates the seamless integration of two different (standalone) express webapps.
 One webapp is publicly available, one requires authentication.
 Both share the same session.

 If you're interested in the _Mashroom Portal_ and the integration of single page applications,